 Humans are social beings.
 We thrive in social groups and get work done more effectively when we team up with others.
-Good communication is key to the success of any group, and therefore it’s no wonder that tremendous technology investment and innovation has risen around fostering good communication.
+Good communication is key to the success of any group, and therefore it’s no wonder that tremendous technology investment and innovation have risen around fostering good communication.

 Unfortunately, not all of the tools on the market have evolved to foster and support the many different ways we work together and communicate to reach our goals.

-As is often the case with big companies, Google and Yahoo focus on other products with much larger revenue.
+As is often the case with big companies, Google and Yahoo focused on other products with much larger revenue.
 Older products that generate less revenue, such as Google Groups, ultimately get ignored and become abandonware.

 While some exciting new products rise from emerging markets, another fertile ground for startups is revolutionizing the technologies with large user bases that have become abandonware.
-By staying laser focused on solving customer problems, these startups can fill a long-sought need among users who feel the frustration of being stuck with free tools that cost too much in time in efficiency to be worth the cost.
+By staying laser-focused on solving customer problems, these startups can fill a long-sought need among users who feel the frustration of being stuck with free tools that cost too much in time inefficiency to be worth the cost.
 Professional group and network communication is no exception and that huge opportunity led to the founding of Mobilize.

 The founders of Mobilize, Sharon Savariego and Arthur Vainer, observed that many of these groups are of critical importance to their leaders, and the companies or organizations they support.
 These leaders need modern tools: a powerful, easy to use member database and an all-in-one solution for email, SMS, events with build-in-analytics.

-What’s more, Mobilize makes it super easy to convert existing Google and Yahoo Groups to the robust functionality of Mobilize Groups.
+What’s more, Mobilize makes it super easy to convert existing Listserv, Google and Yahoo Groups to the robust functionality of Mobilize Groups.
 After using the import wizard, leaders have at their fingertips a robust database of their members, powerful communication tools including email, SMS, polls and events and powerful analytics.
 Learning from our customers’ successes, a positive feedback loop ensued with Mobilize making improvements and adding features that attracted new customers.

 For that reason, it’s an exciting space to be working in, and one I’m thrilled to be supporting.
 If you’re looking to move away from Facebook Groups, or have been looking for a replacement since Yahoo and Google Groups are gone, take a look at Mobilize.